2026 AFL Premiership Winner Odds - The Flag Race is On

 Who is favourite to win the 2026 AFL Premiership?

-The Lions are the current 2026 AFL Premiership favourites at $3.25 following a cracking start to the season.
+The Fremantle Dockers are the current 2026 AFL Premiership favourites at $3.50 with a current 14 game win streak.

 When is the 2026 AFL Grand Final?